Chart Review

 https://my-label-studio-server/ \

-The above command will take all the DocumentReferences in Group 67890 from the EHR, mark the notes with the default NLP dictionary, anonymize the notes with philter, and then push the results to your Label Studio project number 3.
+The above command will read all the DiagnosticReports and DocumentReferences in the input folder, anonymize the notes with philter, and then push the results to your Label Studio project number 3.

 Grouping by Encounter

-Upload mode will group all notes by encounter and present them together as a single Label Studio artifact.
+Upload mode will group all notes by encounter and present them together as a single Label Studio artifact by default.

 Document Selection Options